Previous name: Caspofungin MSD

 Pharmacotherapeutic Group: Antimycotics for systemic use

-Cancidas is an antifungal medicine.
-It is used to treat adults, adolescents and children with:
+Cancidas is an antifungal medicine used to treat the following fungal infections in adults and children:

-- invasive aspergillosis (another type of fungal infection due to Aspergillus) when the patient does not respond to or does not tolerate amphotericin B or itraconazole (other antifungal medicines);
+- invasive aspergillosis (an infection caused by Aspergillus) when the patient does not respond to or does not tolerate amphotericin B or itraconazole (other antifungal medicines);

-- suspected fungal infections (such as due to Candida or Aspergillus) when the patient is febrile (feverish) and neutropenic (lacking white blood cells).
-This is known as ‘empirical treatment’, which means that the treatment is started based on an observation of the patient before the doctor has a confirmation of the infection.
+- suspected fungal infections (such as due to Candida or Aspergillus) when the patient is feverish and has low white blood cell counts.
+This is known as ‘empirical treatment’, which means that the doctor starts treatment based on an observation of the patient before confirming that the patient has the infection.

 How is Cancidas used?

-It is given once a day by slow infusion lasting about one hour.
-In adults, treatment starts with a 70-mg loading dose, followed by a daily 50-mg dose, or 70 mg if the patient weighs more than 80 kg.
+Cancidas is a powder that is made up into a solution for infusion (drip) into a vein.
+It is given once a day by infusion lasting about one hour.
+In adults, treatment starts with a 70 mg on the first day, followed by a daily dose of 50 mg, or 70 mg if the patient weighs more than 80 kg.
 A lower dose may be necessary in adults who have moderate problems with their liver.

-In patients between 12 months and 17 years of age, the dose depends on body surface area (calculated using the child’s height and weight).
-Cancidas should be used with caution in children below 12 months of age, because it has not been studied sufficiently in this age group.
+In patients between 12 months and 17 years of age, the dose is calculated using the child’s height and weight.
+Cancidas should be used with care in children below 12 months of age, because it has not been studied sufficiently in this age group.

 How does Cancidas work?